StanleyKinnokChan/second_brain/content/Data Engineering/Spark.md

 Spark uses a data structure called a _resilient distributed dataset_ (RDD)

-**Example - loading a df:**
+**Example - loading a DF:**
-The `%%pyspark` line at the beginning is called a _magic_, and tells Spark that the language used in this cell is PySpark.
+The line at the beginning is called a _magic_, and tells Spark that the language used in this cell is PySpark.
 You can select the language you want to use as a default in the toolbar of the Notebook interface, and then use a magic to override that choice for a specific cell.
 ```
 %%pyspark
 df = spark.read.load('Files/data/products.csv',